Grants allocated in 2017-2018

-Cooperative Elder Services: Scholarships for frail elders and disabled adults who are unable to afford the daily cost of attending a day health and social day care center.
+Cooperative Elder Services: Scholarships for frail elders and disabled adults who are unable to afford the daily cost of attending this health and social day care center.

 MENTAL HEALTH & PHYSICAL DISABILITIES

-Minute Man Arc for Human Services, Inc.: Gaps in state reimbursement for an early intervention program, as well as funding for a family services program, both of which enhance the quality of life for people with developmental disabilities.
+Minute Man Arc for Human Services, Inc.: Funding to fill gaps in state reimbursement for an early intervention program, as well as funding for a family services program, both of which enhance the quality of life for people with developmental disabilities.

 FOOD, HEALTH AND SAFETY

-Domestic Violence Services Network (DVSN): The recruitment, training and supervision of victim advocates and a coordinated and compassionate community response to — and support for — victims of domestic violence in Concord and Carlisle.
+Domestic Violence Services Network (DVSN): Supporting the recruitment, training, and supervision of victim advocates, as well as a coordinated and compassionate community response to — and support for — victims of domestic violence in Concord and Carlisle.

-Emerson Hospital Pediatric Intervention: Pediatric coping kits which contain stress reduction tools designed to aid children’s emotional well-being in the hospital environment.
+Emerson Hospital Pediatric Intervention: Adding a book to the preschool age Pediatric Coping Kit, which contains stress reduction tools designed to aid children’s emotional well-being in the hospital environment.

-Household Goods: Operations at Household Goods, which distributes recycled household goods to needy individuals and families in local communities.
+Household Goods: Operations at Household Goods, which distributes recycled household items to over 7,000 needy individuals and families in local communities each year.